MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/reference-architecture-lamna.md

 # Lamna Healthcare scenario for data management and analytics in Azure

-This reference architecture is written for customers that want to use cloud scale analytics not only for scalability but to secure their data.
+This reference architecture is written for customers that want to use data management and analytics scenario not only for scalability but to secure their data.
 It demonstrates how access to sensitive data can be controlled and how appropriately desensitized data can be shared with analysts.

 ## Customer profile